 Given how promising blockchain is for the financial sector, we’ve decided to dive deeper into the subject and provide you with some key things to know about the technology’s use in this industry.

 We will start by understanding what blockchain is and what benefits it can bring to finance companies.
-Then, we’ll move on to discussing blockchain applications in various sub-sectors of the industry and finish up today’s article by briefly touching on blockchain regulations.
+Then, we’ll move on to discussing blockchain use cases in various sub-sectors of the finance industry and finish up today’s article by briefly touching on blockchain regulations.
 Let’s get started.

 What is Blockchain?